CPerezz/rust-rsa/README.md

 TODO:
 - [x] Generate big numbers of 1024 bits and 2048 bits.
 - [x] Implement modular exponentiation operation needed by Rabin-Miller algorithm. (**TESTED AND WORKING**)
-- [ ] Implement Rabin Miller algorithm.
+- [x] Implement Rabin Miller algorithm.
+(Implemented but needs to be more tested)
 - [ ] Generate valid KeyPairs of a deterministic lenght.
 - [ ] Encrypt messages with Public Key.
 - [ ] Decrypt messages with Secret Key.